-- Complete the Direct Graduate PLUS Loan Application form available at umass.edu/financialaid/forms. - PLUS Loans are disbursed directly to the student's University bill, generally in two disbursements. - Repayment starts six months after you graduate, leave school, or drop below half-time enrollment. - Borrower is responsible for paying all the interest. - Interest rate is currently fixed at 6.28% with an origination fee of 4.228% (both subject to change). - The U.S. government is the lender; payment is owed to the U.S. government. - For more information on the Federal Direct Graduate PLUS Loan, visit studentaid.gov or contact Financial Aid Services at (413) 545-0801.
+- Complete the Direct Graduate PLUS Loan Application form available at umass.edu/financialaid/forms. - PLUS Loans are disbursed directly to the student's University bill, generally in two disbursements. - Repayment starts six months after you graduate, leave school, or drop below half-time enrollment. - Interest rate is currently fixed at 6.28% with an origination fee of 4.228% (both subject to change). - For more information on the Federal Direct Graduate PLUS Loan, visit studentaid.gov or contact Financial Aid Services at (413) 545-0801.

-MEFA Graduate Loan is offered by MEFA, a non-profit state authority offering low fixed interest rate loans to students attending Massachusetts colleges or universities.
+MEFA Graduate Loan is offered by MEFA, a non-profit state authority offering low fixed interest rate loans for graduate students.
 For students needing help financing their graduate education, a MEFA Graduate Loan can be used to cover all or part of the amount due to the University.
 Unlike many private loans, the MEFA Graduate Loan offers low fixed interest rate options.
 MEFA loans are disbursed directly to the school in two installments and are applied to the student's University bill.
 There are no origination or application fees.
 The Student and/or co-borrower must meet MEFA's credit standards.

-Visit mefa.org/collegeloans for up to date 2021-2022 rates and options.
+Visit mefa.org/loans for up- to- date 2022-2023 rates and options.